elonbing/media-tool-kit/README.md

 ## Why I Use This

-By using a modular system of indepdenant plug-ins, I can reuse and combine them for projects much quicker than building things from scratch.
+By using a modular system of independent scripts / plugins, I can reuse them for future projects much more efficiently than building scripts from scratch.

-Plus even if someone else doesn't use this workflow (and I don't really expect many people too), there's at least a library of scripts to use for your own pleasure.
+Plus, even if this workflow isn't for you, there's at least a library of scripts to use for a number of different things.

 ## Plugins

 Plugins can be written in multiple languages, but I tend to stick with Python, Javascript and Bash/Perl for now.

-Note that some of these scripts are modified versions of open-source and publically availiable software.
+Note that some of these scripts are modified versions of open-source and publicly available software.
 When applicable the original authors are credited.

 ### Included Plugins